-We all have different sensitivities and what I avoid may not be what you should avoid, yet, these specific 6 ingredients should be avoided by acne sufferers and those prone to breakouts when it comes to choosing products.
+We all have different sensitivities and what I avoid may not be what you should avoid, yet, these specific 6 ingredients should be avoided if you have acne and those prone to acne and breakouts when it comes to choosing products.

 Mineral Oil has gotten a bad rap for a long time, yet it is commonly used in skin care products due to it's moisturizing properties.

 Mineral Oil is commonly believed to clog pores, but contrary to this belief the molecular structure of Mineral Oil prevents it from absorbing into the skin making it impossible for Mineral Oil to clog pores.

 However, because Mineral Oil sits on top of the skin it prevents your skin from being able to breathe.
 It may trap in moisture, but it's also going to trap everything else that's causing your skin to break out, including bacteria.